nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

 The find_all_available_gamers Handler
 -------------------------------------

-You'll notice the file is fairly big so we will go through each method in turn.
+You might have noticed that the file is fairly big so we will go through each method in turn to make it more manageable.
 Let's start with the ``find_all_available_gamers`` method.
+This method retrieves a list of all ``Gamer`` documents for gamers who are currently active (as in connected to the server using ``SocketIO``)

 .. code-block:: javascript
     :linenos: